mhucka/macos-hacks/README.md

 ## License

-This software is Copyright (C) 2023–2024, by Michael Hucka and the California Institute of Technology (Pasadena, California, USA).
-This software is freely distributed under a 3-clause BSD type license.
+This software is Copyright 2023–2024, by Michael Hucka.
+This software is freely distributed under the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Authors and history